mojimoon/DSFANet/README.md

 - `run_web.sh`: `./run_web.sh [--bindhost 127.0.0.1] [--backend-port 8000] [--frontend-port 3000] [--verbose] [--backend-only] [--frontend-only]`

 Replace `run-id-suffix` with a custom string, e.g., `test`, to create run IDs like `unsw-test`, `ton-test`, and `ids2018-test`.
 This can be useful for running quick tests without overwriting the main experiment results.

+## Development Environment

+This project is developed and tested on the following environment:

+- OS: Microsoft Windows 11 Enterprise
+- Hardware: NVIDIA RTX 4000 Ada Generation 20GB
+- Python: 3.13.12
+- PyTorch: 2.10.0+cu130